bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 ::

     schedule:
-    - x: "IncludeSchedule(schedule_snippets['summer'])"
+    - x: "IncludeSchedule(schedule_snippets['vacation']) if is_on('input_boolean.vacation') else Skip()"
-      months: 6-9
+    # when not in vacation mode, have the normal per-room schedule
     - { v: 21, start: "07:00", end: "21:30", weekdays: 1-5 }
     - { v: 21, start: "08:00", end: "23:00", weekdays: 6-7 }
-    - { v: 17 }
+    - { v: 16 }

+Again, remember to :ref:`notify Schedy
+<schedy/expressions/examples/considering-the-state-of-entities>` when the
+``input_boolean`` is toggled.

-It turns out that you could have done the exact same without including schedules by adding the ``months: 6-9`` constraint to all rules of the summer snippet.
-But doing it this way makes the configuration a little more readable.
+It turns out that you could have done the exact same without including a snippet by adding the vacation rules directly to the room's schedule, but doing it this way makes the configuration more readable, easier to maintain and avoids redundancy in case you want to include the ``vacation`` snippet into other rooms as well.

-However, you can also utilize the include functionality from inside custom code.
-Just think of a function that selects different schedules based on external criteria, such as weather sensors or presence detection.
+Other use cases for ``IncludeSchedule`` are selecting different schedules based on presence (maybe even long holidays vs. short absence) or weather sensors.

 .. note::